Hwanwoo Kim

 Research Keywords:

-- Stochastic Approximation, Stochastic Gradient Descent for Reinforcement Learning and Statistical Inference
+- Stochastic Approximation/Optimization for Reinforcement Learning and Statistical Inference

 - Applications in Biomedical, Physical Sciences, and Engineering